People living with HIV are considered to be

-You can now make a booking for a COVID-19 vaccination via the online Healthdirect service (details below), or you can also contact your General Practitioner (GP) directly to explore your options for getting a vaccination.
+You can now make a booking for a COVID-19 vaccination via the online Healthdirect service, or you can also contact your General Practitioner (GP) directly to explore your options for getting a vaccination.

-The COVID-19 Vaccination Booking Service, operated by Healthdirect Australia on behalf of the Department of Health provides a ‘one front door’ where you can check your eligibility for Phase 1b and find out where to get a COVID-19 vaccine.
+The COVID-19 Vaccination Booking Service, operated by Healthdirect Australia on behalf of the Department of Health provides a ‘one front door’ where you can find out where to get a COVID-19 vaccine.
 You will be offered details for local clinics offering COVID-19 vaccine appointments, based on the postcode you enter and you’ll be able to contact the clinic of your choice directly to make a booking to get your COVID-19 vaccination.